Blog

 Theatre careers may require spending money, especially when it comes to drama school.
 Fortunately, some institutions offer scholarships and bursaries.
 Moreover, public bodies like Arts Council England give out funding to Theatremakers who want to develop their skills.
 Even better, some training opportunities are completely free.

 When it comes to careers like playwriting, qualifications aren’t essential.
-I was lucky enough to be selected for VAULT Festival’s New Writers Programme.
+I was lucky enough to be selected for VAULT Festival’s New Writers Programme (VAULT Festival is now closed but you can search for similar opportunities here).
 I attended sessions geared toward writing a full-length play draft, watched plays and gained excellent experiences for a tiny amount of money.

 For technical areas of theatre, your child can gain a qualification through an apprenticeship.
 Experiences can be collected through paid placements too.
 Thanks to Get Into Theatre, loads of opportunities are just a click away!